ladybug-tools/ladybug-web/solar-calculator-compare/readme.md

 ### Issues

-The Bostock code contains about twenty lines if impenetrable code
+* The Bostock code contains about twenty lines of impenetrable code
 * The NOAA code requires Julian Century, local time in minutes and timezone for each calculation
 	* Much archaic style coding
 	* Bostock and Agafonkin use the basic JavaScript Date object - which is simpler and more standard